dnovichman-tmp/dnovichman-tmp.github.io/_posts/2019-05-01-land_digitisation.md

 ---
 <br/>
 <br/>
 In the developing world, this is a problem and has lead to several conflicts.
 We aim to solve this by recording all the geographical coordinates of already recorded land data and/or use our mobile application to record a "snap shot" of the land using GPS sensors readily available on mobile phones.
-The verified and unverified information is made available to the public through the mobile application and can only be approved by an authorised person.
+The verified and unverified information is made available to the public through the mobile application and can only be approved by an authorised person along with a verification document.
 Our algorithms ensure the following
 * No multiple land owners
 * Lands can only be saved in the correct geopolitical location
 * Combining of adjacent lands